boolean-world/elbo/misc/documentation.md

 		composer install
 		npm install

 * Copy `data/config/elbo.sample.yml` to `data/config/elbo.yml` and change the required values.
-Most importantly, `environment.phase` should be set to `production` and the values in the `api_key` section should be set.
+Most importantly, you should set `environment.phase` to `production`, and insert values in the `api_key` section.
+In addition, you should create an user and a table in MySQL (if you haven't done so already), and fill in the corresponding values in the `database` section.

 * Install the MaxMind GeoLite2 Country database.